cbeuw/cbeuw.github.io/_posts/2024-12-22-caa-footgun.md

 This is a bad design.
 An additive modification should not remove capabilities of unrelated, existing entries.

-On the other hand, suppose you want only one CA to issue only single-domain certificates for your domain, then you must do
+On the other hand, suppose you want only one CA to issue only single-domain certificates for your domain, then you must do something like
 ```
 issue     "letsencrypt.org"
 issuewild ";"